Manufactured Vs Modular Home Loan Financing

 There generally is more difficulty in financing manufactured homes than modular homes and they can also be more difficult to refinance due to their originally being classified as "vehicles" and suffering similar property depreciation as automobiles and because many manufactured homes are on leased land.
 However, if you also own the land on which the manufactured home is built, and the home is immobile, getting manufactured home loans and refinancing is generally easier.
 Modular home financing, on the other hand, are treated in the same way as site built homes.
 With more people turning to manufactured and modular homes as low-cost housing solutions, it is getting easier all the time to find the right manufactured or modular home lender.

 Mary is a highly regarded writer who has published many helpful articles about home mortgage loans.
-To learn more about home mortgages, and manufactured home loans and modular financing, go to Bad Credit Mortgages please visit the home mortgage resource center at the Mortgage Loan Outlet and learn more about Modular Mortgage Loans.
-If you need more good advice from experienced loan professionals, visit Bridge Mortgages and ask then about their 1st time homebuyer specials for 100% Home Financing for Manufactured Homes.
+To learn more about home mortgages, and manufactured home loans and modular financing, go to Nationwide Mortgages online for more insight on Equity Loans.
+Please visit the home mortgage resource center at the Mortgage Loan Outlet and learn more about Modular Mortgage Loans.
+If you need more good advice from experienced loan professionals, visit Bridge Mortgages and ask them about their 1st time homebuyer specials for 100% Home Financing for Manufactured Homes.

 Article Source: http://EzineArticles.com/?expert=Mary_Ny